Also on this page:

 How to Apply: Submit an application between April and August.
 You must also register for an eligible course.

-Summary: South Dakota teachers who need undergraduate or graduate coursework to renew their certification or maintain employment can get 50 percent off tuition at any of the five state schools with education programs.
+Summary: South Dakota teachers who need undergraduate or graduate coursework to renew their certification or maintain employment can get 50% off tuition at any of the five state schools with education programs.

 Eligibility: Certified teachers with a signed contract in South Dakota are eligible for a cheaper tuition bill, provided they keep a 3.0.